Sammy-is-a-dude/WHSTechNotes/README.md

 Education and Experience: at least a master's degree in counseling or a counseling-related field, and also must has complete 3,000 hours of supervised experience in the field of professional counseling.
 Career Growth: Advancing my social skills and abilities to help people.
 Reflection: Nothing, I just wanna learn how to make games for fun.

+# October 15, 2024

+How can coding improve problem-solving skills?
+By using it to educate people.

+How might understanding code help you in industries that aren’t directly related to technology, such as healthcare, finance, or education?
+By knowing how to make video game machanics.

+How does coding enhance creativity or collaboration?
+By helping make video games.

+Provide examples where coding knowledge might benefit professionals in various fields.
+Remember to use specific examples and reflect on how coding can impact your future career path, even if it’s not directly related to computer science.

+Video game makers.